-The Chair presides over all meetings of the Board and the Annual General Meeting.
-The Chair works cooperatively with Autism Alliance of Canada employees and provides leadership to the Board.
-The Chair is accountable to the Board of Directors and members.
-The Chair is aware of and fulfills governance responsibilities and complies with applicable laws and bylaws to conduct Board business effectively and efficiently.
-The Chair is also accountable for their performance.
+The Chair(s) presides over all meetings of the Board and the Annual General Meeting.
+The Chair(s) works cooperatively with Autism Alliance of Canada employees and provides leadership to the Board.
+The Chair(s) are accountable to the Board of Directors and members.
+The Chair(s) are aware of and fulfills governance responsibilities and complies with applicable laws and bylaws to conduct Board business effectively and efficiently.
+The Chair(s) are also accountable for their performance.